A web browser doesn’t just download a web page; it also has to show

 self.draw()

 Now we can add scrolling.
-Let’s have a variable for how far you’ve scrolled:
+Let’s add a field for how far you’ve scrolled:

 class Browser: